 Seek the help of: A psychologist, a licensed clinical social worker, and/or a licensed professional counselor.
 (You may work with more than one professional.)

-For a serious disorder, such as clinical depression or bipolar disorder, consider therapy in addition to medication.
+Combination of Therapy and Medication: For serious disorders, such as clinical depression or bipolar disorder, consider therapy in addition to medication.

-wealth of research shows that combining CBT with psychotropic medication prescribed by a medical doctor, such as an antidepressant, is often highly effective for significant mental-health problems.
-“Psychotherapy gives you tools to deal with issues and to understand how your relationships, history, and environment inform the struggles you’re having,” says Berman.
+A wealth of research shows that combining CBT with psychotropic medication prescribed by a medical doctor, such as an antidepressant, is often highly effective for significant mental-health problems.
+“Psychotherapy gives you tools to deal with issues and to understand how your relationships, history, and environment inform the struggles you’re having,” Berman says.
 “Meanwhile, medication helps you feel better, which gives you the motivation and energy to be active in your therapy.”

 Seek the help of: Ideally, a psychiatrist (a medical doctor with mental-health training).
 However, your primary-care doctor can also prescribe psychotropic medications.
 And, for psychotherapy, a psychologist, a licensed clinical social worker, or a licensed professional counselor.